tiprankstipranks

 Competition - Risk 2

-To remain competitive and stimulate consumer demand, we must effectively manage product introductions, product transitions, product pricing and marketing.
+To remain competitive and stimulate consumer demand, we must effectively manage product introductions, product transitions, and product pricing.

 Demand - Risk 1